rockus/Huawei.emoncms/README.md

 ========
 This tool senses S0 counter pulses and sends these pulses to an [emonCMS] (http://emoncms.org/) host.
 Additionally, energy used since the last pulse is sent.
-It can be brought into background (via Ctrl-Z, bg), but does not make itself into a daemon - yet.
-It can be run from /etc/rc.local.
+This is a command line tool.
+It should be run from `/etc/rc.local` (as it needs to monitor the GPIO pin activity) as such:
+`/usr/local/sbin/raspi_pulsecount_emoncms -c /etc/raspiemoncms.conf >/dev/null &`

 * **BananaPi**: not yet tried
 * **Raspi**: works